garbados/couchdb/share/doc/src/intro.rst

 -  Verify Installation

-   The Verify Installation allows you to check whether all of the components of your CouchDB installation are correctly installed.
+   The Verify Installation allows you to check whether all of the components of your Cloudant installation are correctly installed.

 -  Test Suite

    The Test Suite section allows you to run the built-in test suite.
-   This executes a number of test routines entirely within your browser to test the API and functionality of your CouchDB installation.
+   This executes a number of test routines entirely within your browser to test the API and functionality of your Cloudant installation.
 If you select this page, you can run the tests by using the Run All button.
 This will execute all the tests, which may take some time.